wp-plugins/country-code-failed-login/readme.txt

 == Upgrade Notice ==

+= 1.0.6 =
+Added logging capability which allows the user to view run time logs, or click a link to automatically upload those logs to PHP-Web-Host.com's servers for inspection.

 = 1.0.1 =
 The test to see if the user is actually on the wp-login.php screen before doing remote ban lookups is important for page load speeds